osrf/dynamic_config/README.md

 # Dynamic Config

-Prototype repository for the new roscpp_param_api
+Prototype repository for the GSoC's project New c++ Parameter API.

 Dynamic Config provides methods to change and query a node configuration.
 A configuration is a set of parameters that define the behaviour of the node.
 Nodes can change and query other node's configuration as well as be notified when a change is made to the configuration.